blitz-js/drafts/004_blitz_session.md

    2. Great security and usability for most apps
 2. Advanced: Short lived JWTs plus refresh tokens
    1. For apps with special operational security needs
-   2. For apps with extreme scalability needs where can't make a DB request to verify each session
+   2. For apps with extreme scalability needs where they can't make a DB request to verify each session

 Both methods send access tokens to the frontend via `httpOnly`, `secure` cookies.
 Separately, the anti-csrf token will be sent to the frontend via HTTP response headers.